General Education at UCSB

 3.Assess the course document in relation to the outcome and strategies.

 Faculty are then asked about which specific learning strategies they see reflected in the course document submitted by students.
 Based on a holistic review of the document, they indicate the extent to which they find it achieves the overall outcome for the GE area, providing a brief written explanation of their assessment.
 These Year 2 changes provide more specific data from student and faculty perspectives about:

 1. The extent to which students and faculty find that course documents are achieving the overall outcome for each GE area;

 2. Correlations between specific strategies associated with the outcome (i.e., bullet points that describe what students should know and/or know how to do in order to achieve the outcome) and the extent to which the outcome is being addressed.

+For more details from this study, see the full white paper on our General Education Assessment 2020.
 For questions about GE assessment contact Linda Adler-Kassner, Accreditation Liaison Officer.